camatcode/ex_ftp/README.md

 > [!WARNING]
 > This is not recommended for situations not protected by SSL.

-When `authenticator` is `ExFTP.Auth.BasicAuth`, ex_ftp call out to an HTTP endpoint that implements [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with the user's supplied credentials.
+When **authenticator** is `ExFTP.Auth.BasicAuth`, this authenticator will call out to an HTTP endpoint that implements [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication) with the user's supplied credentials.